hharithaki/Hasra_Dodampegama/content/publication/dodampegama-knowledge-based-2023/index.md

   with or better than a state of the art data-driven baseline, particularly in the presence of limited training data, partial observability, and changes in team composition.'
 tags:
-- knowledge representation
-- non-monotonic logical reasoning
-- ecological rationality
-- ad hoc teamwork
-- applications of logic programming
+- 'knowledge representation, non-monotonic logical reasoning, ecological rationality, ad hoc teamwork, applications of logic programming'

 links:
 - name: URL
   url: